Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Introduction

-Another interesting aspect of the deformation in heavy ion collisions, not discussed yet in literature, concerns the nature of the event-by-event fluctuations of $R_{\perp}$ or $d_{\perp}$ in the presence of deformation and how they influence the $[\pT]$ fluctuations.
+Another interesting aspect of the deformation in heavy ion collisions, not discussed yet in the literature, concerns the nature of the event-by-event fluctuations of $R_{\perp}$ or $d_{\perp}$ in the presence of deformation and how they influence the $[\pT]$ fluctuations.
 As shown in the bottom row of Fig.~\ref{fig:1}, the probability for various overlap configurations are not equal.
-In collisions of rigid triaxial nuclei, the shape of the overlap in the transverse plane falls in between the three configurations for the two axes of the ellipse: ``$r_b-r_a$'', ``$r_c-r_a$'' and ``$r_c-r_b$''.
-The combination ``$r_c-r_a$'' has the largest probability, and as the nucleus become more prolate (oblate), the middle branch merges with the right (left) branch and the distribution becomes more asymmetric.
-This gives rise to a skewness $\lr{(\delta d_{\perp})^3}\sim -\lr{(\delta R_{\perp})^3}\neq 0$ for $\gamma\neq \pi/6$, and the sign of $\lr{(\delta d_{\perp})^3}$ is expected to be opposite to that for $\lr{\varepsilon_2^2\delta d_{\perp}}$.
-Indeed, we found that $\lr{(\delta d_{\perp})^3}$ contains a large $\cos (3\gamma)$ term, which is expected to drive a similar skewness $\lr{(\delta [\pT])^3}$ in the final state.
-Therefore, we have identified two three-particle correlation observables, $\lr{v_2^2\delta[\pT]}$ and $\lr{(\delta [\pT])^3}$, to probe nuclear triaxiality in heavy ion collisions.
+In collisions of rigid triaxial nuclei, the shape of the overlap in the transverse plane falls in between three configurations for the two axes of the ellipse: ``$r_b-r_a$'', ``$r_c-r_a$'' and ``$r_c-r_b$''.
+The combination ``$r_c-r_a$'' has the largest probability, and as the nucleus becomes more prolate (oblate), the middle branch merges with the right (left) branch and the distribution becomes more asymmetric.
+This gives rise to a nonvanishing skewness $\lr{(\delta d_{\perp})^3}\sim -\lr{(\delta R_{\perp})^3}$, and the sign of $\lr{(\delta d_{\perp})^3}$ is expected to be opposite to that of $\lr{\varepsilon_2^2\delta d_{\perp}}$.
+Indeed, one finds that $\lr{(\delta d_{\perp})^3}$ contains a large $\cos (3\gamma)$ term, which is expected to drive a similar term for the skewness $\lr{(\delta [\pT])^3}$ in the final state.
+Therefore, I have identified two three-particle correlation observables, $\lr{v_2^2\delta[\pT]}$ and $\lr{(\delta [\pT])^3}$, to probe nuclear triaxiality in heavy ion collisions.
 The $\beta_2$ value on the other hand can be constrained from two-particle correlation observables $\lr{v_2^2}$ and $\lr{(\delta [\pT])^2}$.